SolidHal/PrawnOS/README.md

 `sudo apt upgrade`

 ## Documentation

-Some useful things can be found in `DOCUMENTATION.md`
+Some useful things can be found in `DOCUMENTATION.md` including making the coreboot screen less annoying and less beepy

 ### Make options, developer tools